KJ7PPK/BirdFeeder/README.md

 My workflow is pretty straightforward, you need standard adb tools and UAD-NG if you want to debloat:
 1. Factory reset device.
 2. Perform initial setup, bypassing cellular & wifi connections.
-3. Debloat using UAD-NG, my standard is remove everything in the default "recommended" list plus com.google.vending (play store) and com.android.captiveportallogin or com.google.android.captiveportallogin - the captive portal is important to remove if you're WAN-blocking your device.
+3. Debloat using UAD-NG, my standard is remove everything in the default "recommended" list.
 5. Install BirdFeeder apk.

 # Notes
 1. On Pixel phones, you may want to disable the Pixel Setup nonsense with adb (com.google.android.setupwizard)
-2. If you're blocking WAN access for your devices, you will want to disable the captive portal junk before connecting to a network --- or forget the network and reconnect to it after disabling the portal stuff.
+2. If you're blocking WAN access for your devices, you need to remove com.android.captiveportallogin or com.google.android.captiveportallogin and run the commands below before connecting to a network --- or if you need to connect before WAN-blocking, forget the network and reconnect to it after.
 This fixed an issue where my Pixels would boot and start streaming but would never automatically connect to my "No Internet" SSID:

    ``adb shell settings put global captive_portal_mode 0``